EAAI-25: The 15th Symposium on Educational Advances in Artificial Intelligence

 Chair: Christina Gardner-McCune

-- Fostering Epistemic Insight in AI Ethics Education through a Constructionist Pedagogical Approach
+- Fostering Epistemic Insight in AI Ethics Education through a Constructionist Pedagogical Approach (Link)

-Ziyan Lin and Yun Dai - AI Toolkit: Libraries and Essays for Exploring the Technology and Ethics Behind AI
+Ziyan Lin and Yun Dai - AI Toolkit: Libraries and Essays for Exploring the Technology and Ethics Behind AI (PDF)

-Levin Ho, Morgan McErlean, Zehua You, Douglas Blank and Lisa Meeden - Learning about algorithm auditing in five steps: scaffolding how high school youth can systematically and critically evaluate machine learning applications
+Levin Ho, Morgan McErlean, Zehua You, Douglas Blank and Lisa Meeden - Learning about algorithm auditing in five steps: scaffolding how high school youth can systematically and critically evaluate machine learning applications (PDF)

-Luis Morales-Navarro, Yasmin Kafai, Lauren Vogelstein, Evelyn Yu and Danaë Metaxa - An XAI Social Media Platform for Teaching K-12 Students AI-Driven Profiling, Clustering, and Engagement-Based Recommending
+Luis Morales-Navarro, Yasmin Kafai, Lauren Vogelstein, Evelyn Yu and Danaë Metaxa - An XAI Social Media Platform for Teaching K-12 Students AI-Driven Profiling, Clustering, and Engagement-Based Recommending (PDF)

 Nicolas Pope, Juho Kahila, Henriikka Vartiainen, Mohammed Saqr, Sonsoles López-Pernas, Teemu Roos, Jari Laru and Matti Tedre